 (a) Individual deviations to the FAR may be approved by the HCA.
-HCAs may designate approval authority for individual deviations to the FAR to a level no lower than the Contracting Executive.
+This authority may not be delegated.

 (b) Individual deviations to the GSAM may be approved by the HCA.
-HCAs may designate approval authority for individual deviations to the GSAM to a level no lower than the Contracting Executive.
+HCAs may delegate approval authority for individual deviations to the GSAM to a level no lower than the Contracting Director.